Journey Analytics provides the following dashboards that you can use to track important metrics and monitor customer data across channels:

 - Stage migrations

-Stage migrations shows the number of customers in each stage that are migrating to higher stages and regressing to lower stages during the report period.
+Stage migrations show the number of customers in each stage that are migrating to higher stages and regressing to lower stages during the reporting period.
 To get more details about a specific stage migration, click to fill the stage dot and expand the stage migration view.